microsoft/ignite25-LAB548-prevent-data-exposure-in-copilot-and-ai-apps-with-data-loss-prevention/README.md

 ---

-## 🔥LAB548: Implement and Manage Data Loss Prevention policies
+## 🔥LAB548: Prevent data exposure in Copilot and AI apps with data loss prevention

 *Learn how to use Microsoft Purview DLP and Adaptive Protection to safeguard sensitive data in Copilot and AI environments.*